 - CEO decides which option or combination of options is best.

-- Work with CEO to explain his choice with the team.
+- Work with the CEO to explain his choice to the team.

 - The team decides which direction is best for them – Not me!